biothings/x-bte-extension-docs/docs/source/x-bte-kgs-operation.rst

 -----------------------------------------------------------------
 Property name         Type            Description
 ====================  ==============  ===========================
-inputs                [x-smartapi-kgs-no\  Specifies the list of inpu\
+inputs                [x-bte-kgs-no\  Specifies the list of inpu\
                       de Object]      ts for the single-hop know\
                                       ledge graph retrieval oper\
                                       ation, including the input\
                                       semantic type and input i\
                                       dentifier type.
-outputs               [x-smartapi-kgs-no\   Specifies the list of inpu\
+outputs               [x-bte-kgs-no\   Specifies the list of inpu\
                       de Object]      ts for the single-hop know\
                                       ledge graph retrieval oper\
                                       ation, including the input\